AmelieGuehoBMW/CaseStudyDS/README.md

 ## Task 2 : Innovative ideas

 Context : In Supply Chain process, a company should rely on their suppliers.
 However, some of your suppliers have made some mistakes in the delivery (missing or wrong items shipped) and the production has been stopped.
 As a Data Scientist, working in a famous Food Company, your manager asks you to detect bad suppliers.
-Give some ideas to solves this problem.
+Give some ideas to solve the problem.

 Leading points :